Shots fired: Cisco claims it has global data centre solution of choice

 Here’s just a few of their stories:NTT Communications (NTT Com)

 As a subsidiary of the NTT Group, this IT service provider has been in the industry for 20 years.
-The company decided to transform its data centres with a focus on greater security and performance.
-NTT Com claims with Cisco ACI it can now quickly set up highly complex data centre domains, bringing new customer onboard in as little as three days.
+The company decided to transform its data centers with a focus on greater security and performance.
+NTT Com claims with Cisco ACI it can now quickly set up highly complex data center domains, bringing new customer onboard in as little as three days.

 “Cisco ACI means applications guide the way the network acts, not the other way around,” says NTT Com vice president of product engineering Indranil Sengupta.